 - References (e.g. to prospective employers)

-- Medical conditions which may affect your attendance on a programme of study
+- Medical conditions which may affect your attendance on a course of study

 - Providing for specific learning needs